Oil prices recover on lower output from U.S., Russia, OPEC

 News that Saudi Aramco has restored full oil production and capacity to the levels they were at before attacks on its facilities on Sept.
 14 weighed on oil prices on Monday.
 Saudi Arabia pumped about 9.78 million barrels per day (bpd) in August.

 Meanwhile, U.S. crude oil stockpiles likely rose 1.1 million barrels last week, a preliminary Reuters poll showed on Monday.
+[EIA/S]

-Additional reporting by Florence Tan in SINGAPORE; editing by David Evans
+Additional reporting by Florence Tan in SINGAPORE; editing by David Evans and Jason Neely